 Welcome To Accessible Chef

 Accessible Chef is a collection of free visual recipes and other resources to help teach cooking skills to individuals with disabilities at home or in a special education classroom.
 Looking for Your Special Chef?
 You're in the right place!
-We changed our name and look to better represent our goal of making cooking accessible to everyone.
+We changed our name to better reflect our goal to make cooking more accessible for everyone.

 What kind of resources are available to teach cooking skills?